 Babies exposed to tricyclic antidepressants (including nortriptyline) may have withdrawal symptoms in the newborn period.
 The symptoms include colic, cyanosis (bluish discoloration of the skin), breathing problems and irritability.
 If a baby develops these symptoms, in most cases the symptoms would go away in a few days without any long term health effects.

 Will taking nortriptyline during pregnancy affect my baby’s behavior or cause learning problems?

 One study tested 80 children (ages 16 – 86 months) who were exposed to tricyclic antidepressants in the first trimester of pregnancy.
 Eight of those children had been exposed to nortriptyline.
 The exposed children showed no differences in IQ, language, or behavior compared to children with exposure to a different antidepressant (fluoxetine) and children who were not exposed to antidepressants during pregnancy.

 Can I breastfeed my baby if I am taking nortriptyline?

 Nortriptyline passes into breast milk at low levels, so the amount of medication that the baby receives is small.
 A limited number of studies have reported no side effects.
 Be sure to talk to your health care provider about all of your breastfeeding questions.

 What if the baby’s father takes nortriptyline?

 Some studies have reported that nortriptyline lowers sex drive and causes sexual dysfunction in men.
 These effects could be from the depression and not necessarily the medication.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 Please click here for references.